xgmitt00-220814/Type1toUnicode/README.md

 Again, don't rely on it.
 Even when Infix displays some font in green, it usually copy+pastes the text garbled, either completely or for non-ASCII characters.

+BTW, if you can't use Infix for whatever reason (you don't use Windows, for example), there is [open source font editor FontForge](https://fontforge.org/) which can display the glyphs, too.
+On the "Open Font" screen, you need to switch "Filter" to "Extract from PDF".
+Unfortunately, it doesn't work very well:

+1. FontForge is **extremely** picky about correct PDF syntax, it refused to open about **half** of all files we tried.

+2. There is no easy way to switch between fonts within one PDF file.
+You have to close FontForge, run it again, open the same PDF file and choose a different font.

+Infix is much faster to use and far more reliable.

 ## Glyph naming schemes and possible problems

 Like we previously mentioned, different fonts and/or PDF authoring programs use different glyph naming schemes.
 Obviously it's impossible to cover them all, but here is what we've encountered so far.
 You can see most of them in [to_unicode.json](to_unicode.json), although the czech magazines predominantly used Gxxx scheme.